K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Check the code used in Paas-TA Portal by code-group.
 Can check whether it is used, search type, and search term.<br>
 ![39]

-2. Can check the detailed code information by clicking the Code ID from the code group.<br>
+2. Check the detailed code information by clicking the Code ID from the code group.<br>
 ![40]

 3. Click the ①"Register" button from **Group Table**.
 Enter Code ID and Code Name at the pop-up tab then click the ②"Register" button.